-- The percentage of revenues earned on an estimated basis by investee companies which are from the environmental solutions sector. - The weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings. - The carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The percentage of investee companies whose revenues are positively aligned with the achievement of the United Nations Sustainable Development Goals. - The weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings. - The carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?